drhsqlite/pikchr/doc/userman.md

 The next statement is "down".
 The "down" statement changes the layout direction to "down" in both systems.
-In legacy PIC the .end of the circle remains at the .e boundary.
-Then when the "cylinder" is positioned, its ".start" is at .n because the layout direction is now "down" and so the .n point of the cylinder is aligned to the .e point of the circle.
+In legacy PIC the .end of the circle remains at the .e anchor.
+Then when the "cylinder" is positioned, its ".start" is at .n because the layout direction is now "down", so the .n point of the cylinder is aligned to the .e point of the circle.

-Pikchr works like PIC with one important change:  When the "down" statement is evaluated, Pikchr also moves the ".end" of the previous object to a new location that is appropriate for the new direction.
-So, in other words, the down command moves the .end of the circle from .e to .s.
+Pikchr works like PIC with one important change: when the "down" statement is evaluated, Pikchr also moves the ".end" of the previous object to a new location that is appropriate for the new direction.
+In other words, the down command moves the .end of the circle from .e to .s.
 You can see this by setting a red dot at the .end of the circle *after* the "down" command: